2016 Islamabad United season

-Islamabad United in 2016 played in the inaugural season of the Pakistan Super League, a franchise based Twenty20 cricket competition held in the United Arab Emirates.
+Islamabad United in 2016 was one of the five original teams that played in the inaugural season of the Pakistan Super League, a franchise-based Twenty20 cricket competition held in the United Arab Emirates.
 The team won the 2016 competition after finishing third in the group stage and qualifying for the play off rounds.

 Background

 Islamabad United is a franchise cricket team which nominally represents the capital city of Pakistan, Islamabad.
 The team plays in the Pakistan Super League which, in 206, took place in the United Arab Emirates.
-The franchise is owned by Leonine Global Sports, a UAE based company, which bought it for US$15 Million for a 10-year period in 2015.
+The franchise is owned by Leonine Global Sports, a UAE-based company, which bought it for US$15 million for a 10-year period in 2015.